Tactical Paramedic Certification (TP-C) Exam FAQs

 A: The validated TP-C exam process tests knowledge, not the teaching of a single program or course.

 A: Accreditation is one of the key benchmarks for measuring quality.
 Valid accreditation is key to assuring the general public that the tactical paramedic is competent and current.
+The TP-C certification is NCCA accredited by the National Commission for Certifying Agencies.

 Q: Do I need to register again in order to retest?